Vehicle licensing extended

-Concerns about the expiry of licensing for vehicles over the lockdown period were put to rest following NZTA’s announcement of a temporary extension for WoFs, CoFs, endorsements and more
+As businesses look at a possible return to work, concerns about the expiry of licensing and documentation for vehicles have been put to rest following NZTA’s announcement of a temporary extension for WoFs, CoFs, endorsements and more

-Around 600,000 WoFs and CoFs, 800,000 vehicle licences, 40,000 driver licences, and 12,500 endorsements were expected to expire between 24 March 2020 and 17 May 2020.
-Given these numbers, as well as concerns raised from across the industry, NZTA was conscious of the need to manage the potential spike in demand for vehicle inspections and driver licensing requests once they could be completed again.
+Around 600,000 WoFs and CoFs, 800,000 vehicle licences, 40,000 driver licences, and 12,500 endorsements are expected to expire between 24 March 2020 and 17 May 2020.
+Given these numbers, as well as concerns raised from across industry, NZTA is conscious of the need to manage the potential spike in demand for vehicle inspections and driver licensing requests once they are allowed to be completed.

 Following discussions on the rules around expired licensing and vehicle documentation during lockdown, Cabinet approved the Minister of Transport’s recommendation to temporarily extend driver licences, endorsements and vehicle certification documents.
 This took effect on 10 April.